Gnome (Dungeons & Dragons)

 In the Dungeons & Dragons fantasy role-playing game, gnomes are one of the core races available for play as player characters.
-Some speculate that they are closely related to dwarves; however, gnomes are smaller and more tolerant of other races, nature, and of magic.
+Some speculate that they are closely related to dwarves; however, gnomes are smaller and more tolerant of other races, nature, and magic.
 Depending on the setting and subrace, they are often skilled with illusion magic or engineering.
 Gnomes are small humanoids, standing 3–3.5 feet tall.

 Publication history

-The gnome is a player character race "often stereotyped as buffoons, illusionists, mad inventors, and many characters play them as intentionally "wacky" or "anachronistic"; a gnome often conforms to the trickster archetype, and is "predisposed towards a "good" moral alignment".
+The gnome is a player character race "often stereotyped as buffoons, illusionists, and mad inventors", and many players play them as intentionally "wacky" or "anachronistic"; a gnome often conforms to the trickster archetype, and is "predisposed towards a 'good' moral alignment".

 Gnomes were originally introduced to Dungeons & Dragons as a new alternative to dwarves, elves, and halflings.
 They were developed from mythology from a number of different sources, originally being a bearded, short race similar to halflings and dwarves.
-The gnome's niche in play was made magical, to separate it from the more warrior-like dwarf and the more rogue-like halfling.
+The gnome's niche in play was made magical to separate it from the more warrior-like dwarf and the more rogue-like halfling.

+The concept of gnomes as tinkerers creating mechanical devices was introduced in Dragonlance Adventures in 1987, and later used outside of Dungeons & Dragons in World of Warcraft in 2007.